Phantom Eagle: Powers and abilities

 The Phantom Eagle was a normal man with no superhuman powers.
 He possessed good hand-to-hand fighting skills, and was an expert stunt-flyer and combat pilot.
 He customized his own World War I vintage biplane.

 Other versions

 Counter-Earth Phantom Eagle

 Another Phantom Eagle exists on Counter-Earth, located on the far side of the sun.
 He is the counterpart of Nefarius, the Lloyd Bloch of the main Marvel Universe.

 MAX

 Writer Garth Ennis and penciller-inker Howard Chaykin produced an alternate-reality version of the character in a World War I-set miniseries, War is Hell: The First Flight of the Phantom Eagle #1–5 (May–September 2008), published under Marvel's mature-audience MAX imprint.
+The series is set in the same continuity (Earth-200111) as Ennis' The Punisher and Fury MAX series.

 This version of the Phantom Eagle reappears in a tie-in to Marvel's 2015 Secret Wars event, starring in Where Monsters Dwell, a miniseries by Garth Ennis and Russell Braun.